dimawhite05/dimawhite05/README.md

 # Hi there 👋, I'm Dmitry Voitovich!
 _pronounced: dim-IH-tree white-OF-itch_

 I'm engrossed in my passion of hand-crafting robust enterpise-grade software.
-Ever since young age of 5 I've been excited by software engineering and game development..
+Ever since young age of 5 I've been excited by software engineering and game development.

 Pronouns: He/Him;